CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 ```

 The last step is then to pass your newly created config file to the `update_header.py`
-script to actually create the processed lhe files.
+script to actually create the processed LHE files.
 ```
 python update_header.py myconfig.cfg
 ```